By Deborah Jeanne Sergeant

 That distinguishing factor makes a difference.

-A medical spa may include thread lifts, injected products, micro-needling, hydro-facial, skin resurfacing, skin rejuvenation, Cool-Sculpting, vein therapy, migraine therapy and more.
+A medical spa like Premier Cosmetic Surgery & Medspa – Facelift may provide services like thread lifts, injected products, micro-needling, hydro-facial, skin resurfacing, skin rejuvenation, Cool-Sculpting, rhinoplasty, liposuction, tummy tuck procedure, vein therapy, migraine therapy and more.

 “A medical spa is governed by the same rules and regulations as a medical practice,” said physician Vito Quatela, board-certified facial plastic surgeon at The Quatela Center for Plastic Surgery in Rochester.